Kotlin/KEEP/TargetDependentBuiltIns.md

 attention anyway*)
-* If parameter `Collection.forEach` will have functional type, some additional work is required to emit right type in corresponding JVM method (`Consumer`)
+* If parameter `Collection.forEach` will have functional type, some additional work is required to emit right type in corresponding JVM method (`Consumer`) (*seems to be not very hard to implement, also one can explicitly declare SAM-adapter extension*)

 #### Add members through synthetic supertypes
 It's possible to achieve similar effect with adding to built-in classes some